Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Case studies

 \paragraph{Uncorrelated noise.} The noise originates from the terminal side are uncorrelated and can be viewed as ideal Gaussian white noise.
 In this condition, all network architectures tend to improve when signal quality gets better, with some fluctuations due to randomness in the training process.
-In figure \ref{fig:lux-perf-tc-uncorr} and figure \ref{fig:lux-perf-ratio-uncorr}, it can be seen that, for the same class of networks, the nonlinear head still shows better performance than the linear head.
+In Fig. \ref{fig:lux-perf-tc-uncorr} and Fig. \ref{fig:lux-perf-ratio-uncorr}, it can be seen that, for the same class of networks, the nonlinear head still shows better performance than the linear head.
 Besides, architectures with the backbone still perform better than architectures without the backbone when they share the same heads, which shows the advantage of features extracted from \emph{TimesNet} or \emph{TimesNet-LE}.
 Among all the network architectures, \emph{TimesNet-LE} with the nonlinear head achieves the best results again, although it is based on features only with length of 32.

 By comparison between the cases with \emph{correlated} and \emph{uncorrelated} noise, it can be found that the performance measures are indeed similar at high SNR; when SNR gets lower, \emph{correlated} noise has more significant effects on the performance of neural networks than \emph{uncorrelated} noise.
-This can be explained by statistical principle that signals with \emph{uncorrelated} noise have the largest amount of information which neural networks can exploit than any other \emph{correlated} cases.
+From the perspective of information theory, in each waveform, sampling points with \emph{uncorrelated} noise (Gaussian white noise) are independent and contain the maximal information about the ground-truth parameters, whereas sampling points with \emph{correlated} noise (noise after a low-pass filter) are not independent and have partial information overlap.
+Hence, under the same SNR, neural network models can give the best achievable results if the noise is \emph{uncorrelated}.